3ileen/CuboRubik-Opengl/README.md

 # Rubik's Cube Implementation with OpenGL
- By: Eileen Apaza && Gabriel Valdivia
+ Authors: Eileen Apaza, Gabriel Valdivia

 ## Description:
 This repository contains a comprehensive implementation of a Rubik's Cube using C++ and OpenGL.
 The project features a fully functional main animation and additional similar ones.